ktorio/ktor-documentation/topics/client-engines.md

    You can find the full example here: [client-engine-curl](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/client-engine-curl).

-## JVM, Android, and Native {id="jvm-android-native"}
+## JVM, Android, Native, JS and WasmJS {id="jvm-android-native-wasm-js"}

 ### CIO {id="cio"}

-CIO is a fully asynchronous coroutine-based engine that can be used on JVM, Android, and Native platforms.
+CIO is a fully asynchronous coroutine-based engine that can be used on JVM, Android, Native, JavaScript and WebAssembly JavaScript (WasmJs) platforms.
 It supports only HTTP/1.x for now.
 To use it, follow the steps below:

 1. Add the `ktor-client-cio` dependency:

    <var name="artifact_name" value="ktor-client-cio"/>